diz-unimr/gics-to-kafka/README.md

 The docker image runs as user `65532` (`nonroot` in container).

+You can override the `USER` instructions with any user / group id.
+This might be necessary when providing a private key certificate with `400` permissions.

+### Health check

 Keep default internal HTTP port 8080 when running in Docker as the health check instruction tests against this port.